AguaClara/Textbook/Flocculation/Floc_Intro.rst

    Clay particles with attached coagulant nanoparticles collide due to fluid deformation.
 They grow in size quickly.
 The challenge is to catch the last few primary particles that failed to participate in the aggregation process.

-The reason that flocculation is widely used in water treatment is because of sedimentation.
-Sedimentation is the process that actually removes particles like clay, dirt, organic matter, and bacteria from water.
+The reason that flocculation is widely used in water treatment is because it converts small particles into much larger flocs that have a higher terminal velocity for removal by sedimentation and because they are larger they are easier to capture in filters.
+Clarification is the process that actually removes particles like clay, dirt, organic matter, and bacteria from water.
 As you learned in the
 :ref:`introduction on treatment trains <heading_Treatment_Trains>`, sedimentation is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:

 .. math:: \bar v_t = \frac{D_{particle}^2 g}{18 \nu} \frac{\rho_p - \rho_w}{\rho_w}